What to Do in Lima (2025): The Best 20 Activities

 MIRAFLORES

-Let’s begin with Miraflores, a district (in spanish called “Barrio”) that has a little bit of everything from archaeological sites, beaches, numerous restaurants to a park filled with cats, haha yes Lima can surprise you!
-If you want to know more about the Peruvian cuisine and our experience with the Peruvian cuisine check out our Lima Food Guide.
+Miraflores is a district (in spanish called "Barrio") that has a little bit of everything from archaeological sites, beaches, numerous restaurants to a park filled with cats, haha yes Lima can surprise you!

 1. La Huaca Pucllana Ruins

-Explore an ancient ceremonial center in the heart of Miraflores.
+Visit Huaca Pucllana, an old pyramid made of mud bricks in the middle of Miraflores.
+It was built over 1,000 years ago and shows a different side of Lima’s history.
 Learn more about Lima culture, spot alpacas, and enjoy a breathtaking view from the Huaca’s top.
 On sunny days you can even see the pacific from there.
 Guided tours in Spanish and English are available , so you can choose your favorite.
 For getting a tour you have to make a reservation in advance, you can do it at the Huaca Pucllana entrance or also on the following link.

 Inside the ruins, there is also a lovely restaurant with an amazing view.
 Entrance fee is 4.00 USD.
 You won’t regret this memorable experience!